Tribox-Design/tribox-gatsby-website/content/work/cebu-farmers-market.md

 date: 2021-01-22T13:21:10.502Z
 title: Cebu Farmers Market
 thumbnail: ../assets/highlight-work-cfm.jpg
-shortDescription: Cebu Farmers Marker (CFM) is a non-profit organization based in Cebu City.
 description: |-
   Cebu Farmers Marker (CFM) is a non-profit organization based in Cebu City.
 This is a market that features fresh,